almadhoob/reboot-student-profile/README.md

 ### Authentication

-- Use your standard 01 Edu/Reboot01 username and password
+- Use your standard 01 Edu username and password
 - The application stores JWT tokens securely in localStorage
 - Automatic logout on token expiration